Twentieth Amendment to the United States Constitution: Original text of the Constitution

 Article I, Section 4, Clause 2 of the Constitution states that Congress must meet at least once a year.
 The default date specified is the first Monday in December, though Congress is empowered to set another date and the president can summon special sessions.

 The original text of the Constitution set a duration for the terms of federal elected officials, but not the specific dates on which those terms would begin or end.
 In September 1788, after the necessary nine states had ratified the Constitution, the Congress of the Confederation set March 4, 1789, as the date "for commencing proceedings" of the newly reorganized government.
-Despite the fact that the new Congress and presidential administration did not begin operation until April, March4 was deemed to be the beginning of the newly elected officials' terms of office, and thus of the terms of their successors.
-The Constitution did not specify a date for federal elections, but by the time of the second presidential election in 1792, Congress had passed a law requiring presidential electors to be chosen during November or early December.
-By 1845, this was narrowed to a single day, in early November.
+Although the new Congress and presidential administration did not begin operating until April, March 4 was designated as the official start of the newly elected officials' terms, and thus the starting point for the terms of their successors.
+The Constitution did not specify a date for federal elections; however, by the second presidential election in 1792, Congress had enacted a law requiring presidential electors to be chosen in November or early December.
+In 1845, the 28th Congress narrowed the appointment in each State of Electors (of President and Vice President) to a single day: The "Tuesday next after the first Monday in the month of November".
 Congressional elections were generally held on the same day.